WUSTL-Biol4220/home/course_project.md

 ### Important dates

-- Feature ideas must be approved by the instructor by **Wed, Oct 27, 2021**
+- Pipeline features and datasets approved by the instructor by **Wed, Oct 27, 2021**
 - Students will present their work to the class on **Mon, Dec 06, 2021**
 - Grading of project repositories will begin on **Mon, Dec 13, 2021**